- The Matrix Connection

 The Math is Simple

-“Mayan” Calendar predates the Book of Daniel
+The Prophet Daniel is using Maya Long Count Calendar predates the Book of Daniel

 So what does all this mean?
 The answer to that question is also very simple.
 The author of the Book of Daniel knew the correct end date of the Mesoamerican (Mayan) Long Count calendar.
 This is critical to your understanding of the Bible; the Mesoamerican Long Count calendar predates the writing of both the Book of Daniel (which scholars generally agree was sometime in the second century BC) and the New Testament.
 After Venus and Mars assumed their current orbits centuries before these books were written, the new solar system configuration was studied all over the world.
 This is what led to the discovery that the Earth would be subject to another axial tilt and the subsequent development of the Mesoamerican Long Count calendar to mark the year.
-That calendar is very, very old, most probably dating back to around 600 to 700 BC.
-Joshua obviously learned about all of this either while in Egypt or while traveling around the world during the missing 18 years of his life.
+That calendar is very, very old, most probably dating back to around 600 to 700 BC.Christ Jesus obviously learned about all of this either while in Egypt or while traveling around the world during the missing 18 years of his life.

 Why 1290 and 1335?